RIADA Capital Partners to support challenged and stressed NI firms

+A new business turnaround and transformational private equity investment firm, RIADA Capital Partners has entered the Northern Ireland marketplace to support challenged and stressed local companies.

+These will typically be good businesses requiring turnaround capital and financial restructuring.

-Located in Belfast, RIADA Capital Partners are special situations investors whose prospective investee businesses may be experiencing issues including stress/distress, insolvency, management buy-in/buy-out, family/shareholder disputes, sale of the business as well as the need for capital investment to fund growth and acquisitions.
+Located in Belfast, RIADA Capital Partners are ‘special situations investors’ whose prospective investee businesses may be experiencing one or several issues from stress/distress, insolvency, management buy-in/buy-out, family/shareholder disputes, sale of the business, to the injection of capital investment to fund growth and acquisitions.

 The ‘turnaround and transformational private equity investment’ concept is relatively unheard of in Northern Ireland, more prevalent in London, however following Covid the local duo feel that it is needed now more than ever.